chocolatey-community/chocolatey-packages/automatic/brave/README-beta.md

 ## Notes

-* Beta is an early preview for new versions of Brave.
+- Beta is an early preview for new versions of Brave.
 This build showcases the newest advances and it’s ready for daily use.
 Brave Beta automatically sends crash reports, but you can turn this off if you’d like.

+- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**